beepscore/RunsLister/README.md

     runs = [(1, 2), (3, 5), (7, 10)]

 A Run can be a type that can hold two values such as a point, tuple, array.
+A Run can be a class that can hold two values as properties such as startIndex, stopIndex.